teoCoding/teoCoding/README.md

 With 5+ years of experience in Android development, I can help you build, scale, and maintain your mobile applications.

 ### 📱 My published apps:
+*When developing my apps I focused on user experience and ease of use:*
 - 🎂 [Birthday Reminder](https://play.google.com/store/apps/details?id=com.apputilose.teo.birthdayremember)
 - 💰 [Budget Tracker](https://play.google.com/store/apps/details?id=com.teocoding.budgettracker)

 ### 🛠️ My acknowledge:
+*My main knowledge is related to the world of Android app development and everything that revolves around it:*
 - Kotlin
 - Clean Architecture
 - MVVM